Lisa Rispoli, CPA, AEP, TEP Partner, Trust & Estate Services Leader

 Lisa is well recognized as an Estate Accounting Expert by various Surrogate Courts and works closely with many of the tri-state’s leading attorneys.
 She is recognized by the National Association of Estate Planners & Councils (NAEPC) as an Accredited Estate Planner (AEP) and holds the Trust and Estate Practitioner (TEP) designation from the Society of Trust and Estate Practitioners.

 Prior to joining Grassi in 2015, Lisa was the president of her own firm which she founded in 2000 after transitioning from a successful career at a Big 4 firm.
-Among her many professional and civic accolades, Lisa was recognized in 2016 by the Long Island Business News (LIBN) as one of the Top 50 Women in Business and was listed in the publication’s Who’s Who for Women in Professional Services in 2017.
+Among her many professional and civic accolades, Lisa was recognized by Crain’s New York Business among the 2021 Notable Women in Accounting & Consulting.
+She has been honored by Long Island Business News (LIBN) as one of the Top 50 Women in Business and has appeared in the publication’s Who’s Who for Women in Professional Services.
 She was also a 2017 Midas Award recipient, an honor which recognizes individuals who exemplify quality in their professions and communities.

 Lisa earned her BBA in accounting from Adelphi University and her Masters in Taxation from Long Island University.
 She is an active member of the New York State Society of CPAs, AICPA, Estate Planning Council of New York City and Nassau County, Columbian Lawyers, and the Westchester Bar Association.
-She has written for several Long Island periodicals, including Newsday, CNN, and Bar Association Journals on topics relating to Estate and Trust Planning & Administration.
+She has written for Crain’s New York Business, New York Law Journal, Palm Beach Daily News, Newsday, CNN, and Bar Association journals on topics relating to Estate and Trust Planning & Administration.
 She has served on the Board of Bethany House, an organization that provides emergency shelter and services for women and children.